“I need a place to stay and I have no money”

 9. Risk last minute deals

 Prices can drop in the late evening when hotels see their rooms have not all been booked.
-Then again, I wouldn’t bet everything on this option
+Hotel Tonight will help you if that's your plan.
+Then again, I wouldn’t bet everything on this option.

 10. Sell everything, buy an RV and travel in your home